-- 1983 Increased to 16φ per gallon and to 17φ (1984). - Rate reduction for gasohol increased to 4φ . - Enacted 8¢ per gallon rate reduction for gasohol sold to governments and schools. - Aviation fuel rate increased from 4φ to 5φ . - 1985 Replaced the reduced rates for gasohol with credits to distributors. - Enacted an annual user permit fee on vehicles using compressed natural gas. - 1986 Reduced the amount of the credits to distributors for fuel-grade alcohol used to produce gasohol. - 1988 Increased from 17φ to 20φ per gallon. - Annual permit fees increased, extended to propane. - 1991 Annual permit fees extended to all alternative fuels. - 1993 Alternative fuel permit repealed. - 1994 Alternative fuel permit reenacted. - Gasohol credit phased out. - 1995 Alternative fuel permit repealed and replaced by differing rates on LPG, LNG, and CNG. - $1996\,-$ Gasohol credit for governments and schools phased out. - 2008 Tax on highway gasoline and diesel increased from 20¢ to 25¢ per gallon.
+- 1986 Reduced the amount of the credits to distributors for fuel-grade alcohol used to produce gasohol. - 1988 Increased from 17¢ to 20¢ per gallon. - Annual permit fees increased, extended to propane. - 1991 Annual permit fees extended to all alternative fuels. - 1993 Alternative fuel permit repealed. - 1994 Alternative fuel permit reenacted. - Gasohol credit phased out. - 1995 Alternative fuel permit repealed and replaced by differing rates on LPG, LNG, and CNG. - 1996 Gasohol credit for governments and schools phased out. - 2008 Tax on highway gasoline and diesel increased from 20¢ to 25¢ per gallon.
 Rates for alternative fuels increased proportionately. - Surcharge enacted equal to 0.5¢ per gallon in F.Y.
 2009 and increasing each year to 3.5¢ in F.Y.
 2013 or the amount needed for debt service on specified bonds.
 Proportional surcharge enacted for alternative fuels.